teusH/MySense/docs/Luftdaten.md

 * Suggest to combine the header and data part into data with an array of sensors per sensor kit.
 This saves bandwidth and performance.
 * The measurement time is taken from time stamp of the Post.
 This allows only to add records and gives unsecure timings.
 * Suggest to use one `X-Pin` code per sensor module type.
 So the branch of the sensor product will be clear as will correlations between sensor modules can be taken care of.
-* extent the `value_types` e.g. PM1 is a supported measurement in the Plantower dust sensor.
+* Extent the `value_types` e.g. PM1 is a supported measurement in the Plantower dust sensor.
 E.g. extent the types as PM01, PM03, PM25, PM10, PM50 etc.
 * Support gasses e.g. CO2, CO, NH3, O3, NO2, etc.
 * Posts with errors in data fields should be notified as errors in the HTTP status
 * Extend the API reference documentation
+* Use a Post server which acts as test server.
+* Automate the enabling of Luftdaten maps server on accepting Post records.
+* Suggest to extend the meta info with calibration info e.g. coefficients of the calibration Taylor schema.
+* Extend the measurement info with weather conditions: wind speed, wind direction, rain scale.

 ### REFERENCES
 See also: